Protecting Berkeley's Water Resources

 Water Conservation.
 Turn off water when it is not needed, install water efficient fixtures, and check for leaks.
-See EBMUD's Water Smart Center for tips and rebates for saving water.
+See EBMUD's Water Smart Center for tips and rebates for saving water as well as the California's Save Our Water rebates webpage.
 See the City's drought response webpage for more information on current efforts to save water.

 Water Efficient Landscaping.
 Save water by irrigating your garden with harvested rainwater or graywater.
 Learn how to create a drought-resistant landscape using the guidelines from Bay Friendly Garden.
 Check out the irrigation and landscape requirements of the Water Efficient Landscape Ordinance.